jethroo/node_mocha_chai_tutorial/README.md

 fix: install mocha via `npm install --save-dev mocha

-### Module methods should be in its on describe block
+### Module methods should be in their on describe block

 Nest methods in their own describe block will make the output way more readable.
 One will see the method specific tests due to the